micmejia/bible-dump/AMPC/Ezekiel/Ezek 32.md

-Edom is there, her kings and all her princes, who for all their might are laid with those who were slain by the sword; they shall lie with the [^a]uncircumcised (the heathen) and with those who go down to the pit.
+Edom is there, her kings and all her princes, who for all their might are laid with those who were slain by the sword; they shall lie with the uncircumcised (the heathen) and with those who go down to the pit.